 The first email marketing blast was sent in 1978, while the younger brother SMS was only established in 1992.
 SMS reaches a click-through rate of 14% with a time to open above 3 minutes, which seems to be reasonable for reaching your audience on the spot.
 Compares to Email which reaches a click-through rate of 4% and time to open of 384 min on average.

 Push notifications seem to be powerful and their performance indicators are good to read according to the infographic.
 55 to 60 percent of the users of apps agree to receive push notifications on their smartphones.

 Well, it leaves here the question open, how many of my clients are using smartphones?
 A graphic from Statista can bring maybe light into this question, “Number of smartphone users worldwide from 2014 to 2020 (in billions)“.
 Even we need here to leave the question open if your client falls into the segment of smartphone users.
 For example, the vast majority of Americans, 95% currently own a cellphone of some kind.
 The share of Americans that own smartphones are now 77%, up from just 35% in Pew Research Center’s first survey of smartphone ownership conducted in 2011.

 With a delivery rate of 90% and an open rate 50% higher than emails, push notifications can achieve better results.
 The click rate is 7 times higher than emails and an impressive 94% retention rate can be achieved with segmentation.

-The audience is today very sensitive on the overload of information, and all 3 channels have their features and impact on the audience.
-Take a closer look at the infographic how the features compare to each other from message length, average opt-rate, malware possibility, spam rate, audience engagement and more.
+The audience is today very sensitive to the overload of information, and all 3 channels have their features and impact on the audience.
+Take a closer look at the infographic how the features compare to each other from message length, average opt-rate, malware possibility, spam rate, audience engagement, and more.